Sunday, September 18, 2016

 8. Conclusion

-1. Title: For writing an effective article it is very much required to choose an appropriate title for the article which either deals with the present problems and social issues.
-It would be fine enough to give the heading of the Article as concise as possible.
-The title of the Article should not be more than four words.
+1. Title: For writing an effective article, it is very much required to choose an appropriate title that deals with present problems or social issues.
+The title should be concise, ideally not more than four words.

-2. By Name: After choosing an appropriate title, it is very necessary to write down your name with 'by'.
-It provides an information to the reader that this is the name of particular person who had written this article.
+2. By Name: After choosing a title, it is necessary to write your name with 'by', providing information to the reader about the article's author.

-4. Presentation of facts: Whatsoever facts we have selected in the beginning should be presented in a sequence.
+4. Presentation of facts: The selected facts should be presented in sequence.

-5. Explanation of facts and information: Thereafter facts should be explained properly so that our thoughts can take a particular direction.
+5. Explanation of facts and information: Facts should be explained properly to direct thoughts in a particular direction.

-6. Providing the causes of the problem: The causes of the problems whatsoever we have chosen should be presented for giving an insight to the reader.
+6. Providing the causes of the problem: The causes of the chosen problem should be presented to give the reader insight.

-7. Giving an appropriate solution: Then an appropriate solution for the problem should be given in a concise way.
+7. Giving an appropriate solution: An appropriate solution to the problem should be provided concisely.

-8. Conclusion: Thereafter the conclusion should be given in one of two lines by using the words 'Nutshell', 'Crystal clear', and 'Tea spoon'.
+8. Conclusion: The conclusion should be given in three to four lines, using words like 'Nutshell', 'Crystal clear', and 'Tea spoon'.

 Important questions of Silas Marner